byrobingames/heyzap/README.md

 - 2.6 (2016-09-25)SDK Update for iOS and Android to 9.6.8
 - 2.7 (2016-11-18) Updated to SDK 10.
 - 2.8 (2016-11-25) Added Banner Support and Android Admob support
-- 2.9 (2017-03-19)
+- 2.9 (2017-03-19)<br />
-           - SDK 10 not in develop by Heyzap anymore, back to SDK 9.7.1
+           - SDK 10 not in develop by Heyzap anymore, back to SDK 9.7.1<br />
-           - Android Gradle support for openfl4 update
+           - Android Gradle support for openfl4 update<br />
-           - byRobin extension manager 0.1.2 is needed for iOS.
+           - byRobin extension manager 0.1.2 is needed for iOS.<br />
 - 2.9.1(2017-05-16) Update SDK to iOS: 9.10.1 Android: 9.10.1, Tested for Stencyl 3.5, Required byRobin Toolset Extension Manager

 ## Submitting a Pull Request